PrimeBit is a brand-new cryptocurrency trading platform that gives users a new and unique way to trade crypto with leverage.

 PrimeBit was launched in April of 2019 which makes it less than a year old.
 PrimeBit is operated by PrimeBit Ltd which is a company that is based in St Vincent and the Grenadines.

 It is a broker that offers traders the chance to trade with leverage of up to 200x with fiar price marking.
-The trading technology they use at PrimeBit is the MetaTrader 5 (MT5).
-They are also busy developing a web trader version.
+There are two trading platforms on offer at PrimeBit.
+One is their Web Trader and the other is the MetaTrader 5 (MT5).

 With PrimeBit, you are trading cryptocurrency derivative instruments that give you exposure to the price movements.
-Currently, they offer support for Bitcoin, Litecoin and Etheruem contracts.
+Currently, they offer support for Bitcoin, Litecoin and Etheruem contracts which are margined in Tether.

 It is quite clear that they have a global audience in mind with their platform.
 This is because they have translated their website into over 12 different languages.